outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-26-7-things-to-remember-from-better-allies-hiring.md

 Avoid requiring open source experience unless absolutely necessary to the role.
 Similarly, consider if you truly need to evaluate a candidates Github.
 It assumes they are writing code in their precious free time and is a sign of privilege not technical prowess.

 Instead of excluding someone because they didn't hit some mark, try to understand their journey.
 Be open to candidates that have not had the expected journey through university, internships and so on.

 ### Important Stats
 - 95% of open source contributors are men and the landscape can be harsh for women and nonbinary individuals.
 - A Hewlett-Packard study found that women applied for a promotion only when they believed they met 100% of the qualifications listed for a job, while men applied when the could meet 60% of the requirements.
 - In 'How to Lead' Jo Owen describes how men applied for head teaching roles when they thought they were 50% ready while women wanted to be nearer 100% ready before taking on the responsibility.

-- This is not through a lack of confidence in women - what held them back from applying was not a mistake perception about themselves, but a mistaken perception about the hiring process.
+This is not through a lack of confidence in women - what held them back from applying was not a mistake perception about themselves, but a mistaken perception about the hiring process.
 They didn't see the hiring process as one where advocacy, relationships or a creative approach to framing your expertise could overcome not having the skills / experiences in the job listing.

-## 4. When Attracting Candidates
+## 3. When Attracting Candidates

 Diversify your network and do it before you need it and use this network to tap into talent.
 Encourage *everyone* to tap into their networks to find people from underrepresented groups.

-'Follow 10 people on Twitter who aren't white dudes.
+>'Follow 10 people on Twitter who aren't white dudes.
 Chat with them every so often.
 Do it without an agenda.' - Samantha Geitz

 Encourage employees to be visible so others can see someone like themselves and apply.
 Are there actions the company can take to support them being even more visible?
 Remember that any time you ask an employee to take on additional work like this benefiting the organisation be sure to recognise and reward them for it and don't overload them.